llcheesell/field-lock/README.md

 - Works across multiple monitors
 - Keypad pops up automatically when you interact with the lock screen
 - Smooth keypad shake animation on wrong passcode
+- Unused screen space is filled with black so the wallpaper covers the entire monitor

 ## Requirements